 As we still lacked sightings of Praslin Parrots we ventured to the parking lot of the Vallée de Mai.
 Only one individual flying over the forest so not the best of luck there.
 It started to rain so we drove around a bit and found a nice juicebar at the coast.
 We asked the friendly owner of the bar if he maybe knew a good spot for this enigmatic bird.
 He called his sister if the "Kato Nwar" are still feeding on the Bilimbi Tree in their garden.
 Not for long he closed down his bar and took us to his house.
 In his garden no less than four of these whistling and acrobatic little parrots were foraging above our heads.
 Great!
 On the road we saw a DOR Seychelles Tiger Chameleon at sealevel.

 After refreshing at the hotel we hiked the entire Salazie Track in daytime.
 The beautiful Plaine Hollandaise offered stunning views on the only highland swamp present in the Seychelles.
 At daytime we suffered a little shower and again, big palmleaves offered a welcome retreat.
 At daytime we didn't see much but when we hiked the entire track back again in darkness we soon found four Seychelles Tiger Chameleons including a couple exhibiting paired sleeping.
-A few more Seychelles Pygmy Frogs and Seychelles Tree Frogs where found as well.
+A few more Seychelles Pygmy Frogs and Seychelles Tree Frogs were found as well.

 17th of August 2016